Cow's milk allergy (CMA) (also known as cow's milk protein allergy (CMPA))

 Key points

-• There are two types of allergic reactions to milk proteins: reactions involving IgE antibodies (IgE-mediated) and reactions not involving IgE antibodies (non-IgE-mediated).
-There are also some conditions that include both mixed IgE-mediated and non-IgE-mediated reactions.
+• There are two main types of allergic reactions to cow’s milk proteins: reactions involving IgE antibodies (IgE-mediated) and reactions not involving IgE antibodies (non-IgE-mediated).
+Some conditions include both IgE-mediated and non-IgE-mediated reactions and are called “mixed”.

 • Non-IgE allergic reactions are the most common milk allergies in infants and children, and they are classified into three categories.

-• All non-IgE-mediated cow’s milk allergies are treated by removing cow’s milk from a child’s diet.
+• Both IgE and non-IgE-mediated cow’s milk allergies are treated by removing cow’s milk proteins from a child’s diet.
+If an infant is only receiving breast milk, cow’s milk proteins are removed from the breastfeeding parent’s diet.

-• Some types of non-IgE-mediated cow’s milk protein allergy are lifelong while others improve over time.
+• Most infants and children outgrow non-IgE-mediated cow’s milk allergy, but some cases are lifelong.
 Your child's health-care provider can advise how to safely reintroduce cow’s milk protein when your child is ready.